 The right software can take your nonprofit accounting efforts to the next level.
 Make sure to choose a solution with nonprofit accounting settings and features that will make it easier for your team to manage your organization’s finances.

-If you’re thinking about outsourcing your accounting needs, choose an expert or firm that not only specializes in nonprofit bookkeeping and accounting but that also uses tools your organization can quickly familiarize themselves with.
+If you’re thinking about outsourcing your accounting needs, choose an expert or firm that not only specializes in nonprofit bookkeeping and accounting but that also uses tools your organization can quickly familiarize itself with.
 The experts you hire should act as an extension of your team and work with your staff to effectively manage your nonprofit’s finances.

 Your nonprofit may already have someone on staff who fulfills your accounting needs.
 However, many nonprofits struggle to fill this role and round out their teams, with 74.6% of organizations reporting job vacancies.
 If you can’t find someone for the job, you may need to explore alternative options.